Prostanthera galbraithiae: Taxonomy

 Prostanthera galbraithiae was first formally described by botanist Barry Conn in 1998 in the journal Telopea.
 The specific epithet is named for Jean Galbraith, a member of the Latrobe Valley Field Naturalists, who co-discovered the species and advocated for its protection.

 Distribution and habitat

 Wellington mint-bush occurs on sandy soils over clay on the Gippsland plains in Holey Plains State Park.
 It is associated with Eucalyptus obliqua woodland with a heathy understorey including species such as Acacia oxycedrus, Epacris impressa, Lepidosperma concavum, Leptospermum myrsinoides and Platylobium obtusangulum.
-It can become locally common after fire.
-However, a population at Dutson Downs appears to have become extinct due to overly-frequent fires.

 Conservation status

-This species is classified as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.
+This species is classified as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999, as "threatened" under the Victorian Government Flora and Fauna Guarantee Act 1988.
 The main threats to the species include inappropriate fire regimes, firebreak maintenance, herbicide use and competition from bracken fern Pteridium esculentum.

+It can become locally common after fire.
+Fire intervals of less than 10 years may limit soil seed bank replenishment, and fire intervals greater than 20 years may diminish seedbank persistence.
+Low fire intensity may also limit germination of soil stored seed.